How to Change States Using a Swish Pattern 1/2

-1. Have your client identify a specific behavior that he wishes to change and the cue image that starts the process.
+1. Have your client identify a specific behaviour that he wishes to change and the cue image that starts the process.

-2. Have your client identify a new self-image with the desired behavior(s) that satisfies the positive intent of the undesired behavior.
+2. Have your client identify a new self-image with the desired behaviour(s) that satisfies the positive intent of the undesired behaviour.
 Have him generate a picture of this new self-image.

 Our task now is to link the cue image in step 1 with the new self-image in step 2.

-3. Check the ecology of the new self-image and associated behavior(s).
+3. Check the ecology of the new self-image and associated behaviour(s).

 Have the client assess the impact of this new behaviour on himself (what will he have to give up or take on), his family, friends, co-workers, community, etc.

-4. Identify at least two submodalities that reduce the desire for the behavior in step 1 and increase the desire for the new self-image in step 2.
+4. Identify at least two submodalities that reduce the desire for the behaviour in step 1 and increase the desire for the new self-image in step 2.

 Ask the client to get a picture of the behaviour in step 1 and then have him adjust different submodalities and notice which ones reduce the desire for this behaviour.
 For example, he may find that reducing the brightness and de-focusing the picture reduces the desire for the behaviour in step 1.
 The submodalities should be those that vary over a continuous range e.g. brightness, size, focus, etc.

 Now ask the client to get a picture of the new self-image and behaviour (step 2) and notice if the desire for this behaviour is increased as the submodalities identified in the previous paragraph are changed in the opposite direction.
 That is, increasing the brightness and improving the focus makes the new self-image in step 2 more compelling.